vand3rlinden/MDO-Azure-Automation/README.md

 New-MgServicePrincipalAppRoleAssignment -PrincipalId $managedIdentityId -ServicePrincipalId $managedIdentityId -ResourceId $graphApp.Id -AppRoleId $appRole.Id
 ```

-6. Once the Exchange Online permissions have been added, proceed to assign Microsoft Graph application permissions to your automation account by running.
+6. Once the Exchange Online permissions have been added, proceed to assign Microsoft Graph application permissions to your automation account by running:
+> **CAUTION**: Step 6 is only required if you want to implement the Disable Shared Mailbox runbook.
 ```
 $managedIdentityId = (Get-MgServicePrincipal -Filter "displayName eq 'YOUR-AUTOMATION-ACCOUNT'").id
 $graphApp = Get-MgServicePrincipal -Filter "AppId eq '00000003-0000-0000-c000-000000000000'" #AppId of Microsoft Graph in all Enterprise Applications, always the same in each tenant.
 $appRole = $graphApp.AppRoles | Where-Object {$_.Value -eq "User.ReadWrite.All"}
 New-MgServicePrincipalAppRoleAssignment -PrincipalId $managedIdentityId -ServicePrincipalId $managedIdentityId -ResourceId $graphApp.Id -AppRoleId $appRole.Id
 ```
-> **CAUTION**: Step 6 is only required if you want to implement the Disable Shared Mailbox runbook.

 7. Directly assign the Entra ID role ***Exchange Administrator*** to your Automation Account.

-## C-DISABLE-SMB.ps1
+## T-DISABLE-SMB.ps1
 This runbook enables you to disable Shared Mailbox identities in Entra ID.
 To configure this in your Automation account, follow the steps below.

 1. Create a new Runbook with the following configurations.
-      - Name: C-DISABLE-SMB (C stands for tenant shorter)
+      - Name: T-DISABLE-SMB (T stands for tenant shorter)
       - Type: PowerShell
       - Runtime: 5.1